As an Amazon Associate we earn from qualifying purchases .

 Many YouTubers and some Redditors have dubbed Pimax Crystal Light "the last hope for budget VR headsets."
 Its 2880x2880 displays are ideal if you want high-end resolution above all else.

 QLED, mini LED, and optional local dimming deliver deep blacks, sharp colors, and minimal ghosting.
-The high FOV reduces the tunnel vision effect for a more realistic experience.
+The high FOV reduces the tunnel vision effect and provides a more realistic experience.
 The aspheric glass lenses minimize distortion and prevent blurry edges or image warping.

 One of its best features is the inside-out tracking that eliminates the need for external base stations.
 It comes with two Pimax Reality controllers with haptics and capacitive sensors for partial finger and thumb tracking.